Cat-Lord/docker-playground/README.md

 # About

-Repository with varioius Docker samples.
+Repository with various Docker samples.